scrapinghub/web-poet/docs/intro/pop.rst

 --------------

-Developers have complete freedom on how to organize their Page Objects in their project.
-Here are some options that developers could use.
+Developers have complete freedom on how to organize their Page Objects in their projects.
+Here are some of the options that developers could use.

 Flat Hierarchy
 ~~~~~~~~~~~~~~